isene/mailfetch/README.md

 or remote servers and new mail count for the mail folders you decide to keep a tab on.

+I have included the various scripts I use in my conky bar such as getting the CPU temperature, essid of the wifi connection, battery time left, weather information and volume controls.

 WHEN?

 Add an entry as a cron job using "crontab -e" that lookes like this: